tigellus/Markdown/4. Pulmonary Mechanical Ventilation/09. Routes & Modes of Mechanical Ventilation/Routes & Modes of Mechanical Ventilation.md

 # Modes of Ventilation

-### Control Mechanical Ventilation (CMV)
+### Control Mandatory Ventilation (CMV)
 * Preset tidal volume and respiratory rate
+* Patient cannot take any spontaneous breaths

 #### Disadvantages
 * No spontaneous breathing
 * Patient cannot adjust to changes in demands
-* Lack of control – panic
+* Lack of control – can cause discomfort/anxiety
 * May lead to hyperventilation
 * Requires sedation/paralysis

 ### A/C – Assist Control
 * Each breath is either “Assisted” or “Controlled”
+* Preset tidal volume and respiratory rate
 * Controlled breaths are determined by the rate or frequency (“f”) that is set.
-* Assisted breaths that are triggered by the patient (spontaneous)
+* Assisted breaths that are triggered by the patient (spontaneous) are supported with the pre-set tidal volume
-* Combines CMV with patient triggered mode
-* Preset tidal volume and respiratory rate

 #### Advantages
-* Patient can adjust to changes in demand
+* Patient is guaranteed a set number of breaths
-* Patient sets own breath interval
+* Patient sets own breath interval and can take spontaneous breaths
 * Resting of respiratory muscles

 #### Disadvantages
 * May decrease cardiac output
-* Respiratory alkalosis
+* Respiratory alkalosis (if patient takes too many spontaneous breaths, all of those are supported with the pre-set tidal volume)

 ### Synchronized Intermittent Mandatory Ventilation (SIMV)
 * Combines spontaneous breathing with mechanical ventilatory support
-* Preset rate, tidal volume but allows spontaneous breaths at whatever tidal volume
+* Preset respiratory rate and tidal volume
+* If patient takes any breaths above the pre-set rate, those breaths are not supported by the pre-set tidal volume (patient effort determines tidal volume)

 #### Advantages
 * Synchronized respirations – less stacking and air trapping
 * Allows exercise of respiratory muscles
-* Possible less resp alkalosis in anxious patient
+* Possible less respiratory alkalosis in anxious patient (spontaneous breaths are not supported by pre-set tidal volume)

 ### Disadvantages
-* Limited capacity to meet increasing ventilatory demands
+* Limited capacity to meet increasing ventilatory demands (depending on set respiratory rate)
 * Resp acidosis may occur if insufficient ventilation
-* Fatigue of respiratory muscles can occur
+* Fatigue of respiratory muscles can occur due to increased work of breathing placed on the patient

 ### Pressure Support Ventilation (PSV)
 * Pressure-assisted form of mechanical ventilation
-* Augments patient’s own spontaneous efforts
+* Augments patient’s own spontaneous efforts- patient triggers all breaths, no pre-set respiratory rate

 #### Advantages
 * Patient controls inspiratory timing
 * Gas flow can be changed to increase comfort
 * Work of breathing can be relieved or progressively allowed
 * Used in weaning
-* Support ventilation along with SIMV
+* Support ventilation along with SIMV (a set PS can be added on to spontaneous breaths to provide support)

 #### Disadvantages
-* Tidal volumes can decrease – due to decrease compliance
+* Tidal volumes can decrease – in the case of decreased lung compliance
+* Patient must have respiratory drive- no breaths will be delivered unless the patient triggers them
 * Not for full support of unstable patients
 * Back-up rate is not guaranteed if used alone

 ### Pressure Control Ventilation (PCV)
-* Describes as pressure-control with inverse ratio ventilation
+* Pre-set amount of pressure (PS) delivere with a set number of breaths (RR)
+* If patient takes spontaneous breaths above the pre-set RR, these breaths are also supported by the present PS
 * Mechanical inspiratory phase limited to prevent lung trauma
-* Inspiratory phase is longer than expiratory phase providing an I:E ratio from 2:1 to 4:1 (instead of normal I:E ratio of 1:2)

 #### Advantage
+* More natural feeling/comfortable for the patient

+#### Disadvantages
+* Tidal volume is not guaranteed
+* Hypoventilation risk in patients with low lung compliance

+### Pressure Controlled Inverse-Ratio Ventilation (PC-IRV)
+* Same as PCV, except in addition, the inspiratory phase is longer than expiratory phase providing an I:E ratio from 2:1 to 4:1 (instead of normal I:E ratio of 1:2)

+#### Advantage
 * Improved arterial oxygenation and ventilation with lower peak pressure

 #### Disadvantages
 * Limited use – requires technical support and experience
-* Requires sedation and neuromuscular paralysis
+* Can require more sedation and patient may need neuromuscular paralysis

 # Question 2
 What characterizes Control Mechanical Ventilation (CMV)?